-To address whether HdeB forms stable complexes also with other client proteins, 3 &#181;M LDH was thermally unfolded at 41&#176;C in the presence or absence of 30 &#181;M HdeB at different pH conditions.
-Analysis of the sedimentation behavior of these samples by analytical ultracentrifugation was conducted at 22&#176;C. When LDH and HdeB were incubated together at pH 7 and 41&#176;C, LDH remained exclusively tetrameric (molecular weight of 120 kDa) and HdeB remained dimeric.
-These results indicated that the proteins do not form stable complexes at pH 7, and LDH does not undergo any irreversible changes in oligomerization upon a 20 min incubation at 41&#176;C (Figure 2, green line).
-Similarly, HdeB remained dimeric upon incubation at 41&#176;C and pH 4.0, indicating that low pH incubation of HdeB does not affect its oligomerization state even under heat shock conditions (Figure 2, red line).
-LDH when incubated at pH 4 and 41&#176;C in the absence of HdeB rapidly aggregated as indicated by the fact that 40% of LDH sedimented before the first scan was recorded (Figure 2, stated in the upper right corner).
+To address whether HdeB forms stable complexes also with other client proteins, 3 mM LDH was thermally unfolded at 41ºC in the presence or absence of 30  M HdeB at different pH conditions.
+Analysis of the sedimentation behavior of these samples by analytical ultracentrifugation was conducted at 22ºC.
+When LDH and HdeB were incubated together at pH 7 and 41ºC, LDH remained exclusively tetrameric (molecular weight of 120 kDa) and HdeB remained dimeric.
+These results indicated that the proteins do not form stable complexes at pH 7, and LDH does not undergo any irreversible changes in oligomerization upon a 20 min incubation at 41ºC (Figure 2, green line).
+Similarly, HdeB remained dimeric upon incubation at 41ºC and pH 4.0, indicating that low pH incubation of HdeB does not affect its oligomerization state even under heat shock conditions (Figure 2, red line).
+LDH when incubated at pH 4 and 41ºC in the absence of HdeB rapidly aggregated as indicated by the fact that 40% of LDH sedimented before the first scan was recorded (Figure 2, stated in the upper right corner).
 The remaining LDH appeared to sediment predominantly as monomer (Figure 2, blue line).
-In contrast, incubation of LDH and HdeB at pH 4 and 41&#176;C caused a large proportion of the two proteins to co-sediment (HdeB-LDHC), forming a new species with a molecular weight of 134 kDa.
+In contrast, incubation of LDH and HdeB at pH 4 and 41ºC caused a large proportion of the two proteins to co-sediment (HdeB-LDHC), forming a new species with a molecular weight of 134 kDa.
 This species likely represents a complex between HdeB dimers and thermally unfolding LDH.
 Moreover, in the presence of HdeB, no significant LDH aggregation prior to the sedimentation was observed, which is consistent with our in vitro aggregation measurements.
 These results show that HdeB exhibits chaperone activity in its dimeric form at pH 4.0.
 This is in stark contrast to HdeA, which is chaperone active in its monomeric form.
 The very dynamic nature of HdeB that allows it to undergo structural rearrangements between pH 4 and pH 7 is likely sufficient for the activation of HdeB’s chaperone function 10.

 (place figure 2 here)